Healthy Breakfast Recipe

 This is one of our printable low glycemic index recipes.

-Lecithin consists mostly of the B vitamin choline and also contains linoleic acid and inositol.
-It is derived from soybeans, a lipid with many health benefits including protection from cardiovascular disease and improving brain and nerve function.
+Lecithin consists mostly of the B vitamin choline and contains linoleic acid and inositol.
+It is derived from soybeans, a lipid with many health benefits including protection from cardiovascular disease and support for brain and nerve function.
 Lecithin promotes energy and protects the organs and arteries from fatty buildup.

 Bon appétit !